asuka-mio/KAIMyEntitySaba/README.md

 # Build
 ## For Android
-Build and Install bullet with cross compile tools
+Build and Install bullet with cross compile tools:see https://github.com/asuka-mio/bullet3
 Edit CMakeLists.txt according you environment
 set the CROSS_COMPILE Flag = 1 and change the path to your toolchains
 cmake .